vedprakash-m/carpool-app/README.md

 - **Data Visualization**: Admin dashboard with carpool statistics and visualizations
 - **Mobile-first Design**: Responsive UI optimized for all screen sizes
 - **Azure Integration**: Built for deployment on Azure services
+- **Comprehensive Testing**: Extensive unit and integration tests for both frontend and backend
+- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions

 ## Tech Stack